NielsLeenheer/ReceiptPrinterStatus/README.md

 ## Cash drawer

 Most receipt printers have a DK port, which you can use to connect a cash drawer.
 The printer can send a signal over the DK port to open the drawer and can detect if the drawer has been opened or closed.
-This library gives you access to this functionality using the `ThermalPrinterCashDrawer` object on the `cashDrawer` property.
+This library gives you access to this functionality using the `ReceiptPrinterCashDrawer` object on the `cashDrawer` property.

 To open the drawer you can call the `open()` function: